-2018 Residential Parking Stickers are Now Available
+2018 Residential Parking Stickers Are Now Available

-Mayor Carlo DeMaria and the Office of the Parking Clerk would like to notify residents to obtain their residential parking stickers.

-Vehicle owners must visit the website HYPERLINK “https://everettparking.cityhallsystems.com/”https://everettparking.cityhallsystems.com and submit an online application in order to receive their stickers.
+Vehicle owners must visit the website https://everettparking.cityhallsystems.com and submit an online application in order to receive their stickers.
 Once the online application is complete, stickers will then be mailed directly to the resident.
-A link to the parking sticker website will also be available on the City’s official website, cityofeverett.com as well as the City’s Facebook Page.
+A link to the parking sticker website will also be available on the City’s official website, cityofeverett.com, as well as the City’s Facebook Page.

-As a courtesy, from January 2nd to Febraury 28th, stickers may still be obtained for FREE.
-Then, beginning March 1st, the $10, per sticker, fee will once again be reinstated.
+As a courtesy, from Jan.
+2 to Feb.
+28, stickers may still be obtained for FREE.
+Then, beginning March 1, the $10, per sticker, fee will once again be reinstated.

 To assist residents with the process, the Mayor’s Office of Constituent Services will be available to help navigate the online application.